 Fungi are present everywhere, in the air, soil, water, and on plant life.
 A fungus can be either beneficial or harmful to the human body.

-At Calabasas Dermatology Center, we help patients who have developed certain types of fungal infections get treatment to eradicate the fungus and restore healthy skin.
+At Brilliance Dermatology, we help patients who have developed certain types of fungal infections get treatment to eradicate the fungus and restore healthy skin.

 Our award-winning, board-certified dermatologist, Dr. Hal Weitzbuch, has garnered a reputation as one of the area’s most qualified skin specialists.
 When living with a fungal infection, you need it treated quickly, effectively, and correctly.
 At our clinic, your skin condition can be resolved with advanced skincare treatments for superior, faster results.